 Create an initialization script that starts the agent, as in the sample initialization script that is an attachment to this page.

 In your script, set the JAVA and AGENT_HOME values to the paths for your system.
-Also configure agent options, as needed.
+Also configure agent options and heap size, as needed.

 Enable execution permissions for the script.
 For example, given an initialization script named db-agent, enter:

 Place the script in the initialization directory on your system, typically /etc/init.d.
 Alternatively, create a symbolic link to the script from the init.d directory to the script if you want to keep it in another location.

 Add the script as a service as follows:

 On Red Hat and most Linux Operating Systems, run these commands, replacing "db-agent" with the name of your file or symbolic link:

 On Ubuntu and Debian Operating Systems, run this command, replacing "appdcontroller" with the name of your file or symbolic link: